KeondoPark/votenet_tf/README.md

 `q_gran` option in config file could be used to select the quantization granularity option for the last layers of voting and proposal module. 'semantic' option corresponds to role-based groupwise quantization. 'layer','group' or 'channel' option could be used for different quantization granularity.
 The converted tflite files are saved under `tflite/tflite_models` folder.

 # Measure inference latency
-Inference latency is measured on NVIDIA Jetson Nano equipped with Google Coral EdgeTPU.
-To reproduce the results in our paper, one needs to prepare the settings.
+Inference latency is measured on NVIDIA Jetson Nano (4GB) equipped with Google Coral EdgeTPU.
+To reproduce the results in our paper, one needs to prepare the devices and settings.
 - To install drivers necessary to use EdgeTPU on Jetson Nano, one can refer to this url: https://coral.ai/docs/m2/get-started/#4-run-a-model-on-the-edge-tpu

 - To install Tensorflow on Jetson Nano, follow the steps described in this url: https://docs.nvidia.com/deeplearning/frameworks/install-tf-jetson-platform/index.html